fdedinec/theater-subtitles/README.md

 - any line beginning with a hash sign is a comment (displayed in the terminal but not in the public screen -- this is useful e.g. for character names)
 - a group of lines to be displayed together begins with an unindented line, possibly followed by indented lines (i.e. lines beginning with a space)
 - an empty line shows a blank screen to the public
+- a comment line beginning with '#S' marks the beginning of a scene (for quick navigation using 's' and 'z' keys)

 ## Configuration
 No font size, window size or style option, but of course setting these up this will be necessary since each theater is different.